alphagov/publishing-api/doc/publishing-api-syntactic-usage.md

  - Deletes the draft content item.
  - Re-sends the published content item to the draft content store, if one exists.
- - Validates that the incoming request is attempting to discard the correct internal lock version of the content item.
-Responds with 409 when lock version validation fails.
  - By default, the request will discard the draft content item with a locale of 'en'.
  - Does not affect the link set for the content item.